Carmen Alfieri, Executive Director, Ernst & Young LLP

 Ms. Richards received her BS in Finance from the University of Colorado at Boulder.

 In addition to serving on the Steering Committee for the New York Chapter of Women's Infrastructure Network, she serves on the Board of Directors for Urban Pathways, a New York City nonprofit serving homeless men and women.

 Kate Speir, HOCHTIEF PPP Solutions North America, Inc., Vice President

 As a Vice President and seasoned Bid Director, Kate Speir has over 18 years of experience in project finance, commercial negotiations and infrastructure development in both the US and Canadian markets.

 Kate has successfully executed bid strategy and management of complex infrastructure projects valuing over $3 billion, most notably the $367 million Presidio Parkway Project in San Francisco where she acted in the capacity of Bid Director and General Manager, as well as executing over $2.5 billion in design-build-finance-operate-maintain model infrastructure projects in Alberta, Canada.
 Currently, Ms. Speir is responsible for business and project development in the US market with a focus on transportation infrastructure.

 Kate has an Honours BA Degree from the University of Toronto and has completed numerous business and dispute resolution courses at Harvard Business School, Sauder School of Business, and University of Toronto.

-In addition to Chairing the Steering Committee for the New York Chapter of Women's Infrastructure Network, Kate has also been involved as Planning Committee Chair for the Vancouver YWCA Women of Distinction Awards, and Active Mentor for Canada InfoNet (an organization supporting the needs of new immigrants to Canada).
+In addition to Chairing the Steering Committee for the New York Chapter of Women's Infrastructure Network, Kate was recently a guest speaker and mentor participant in the Canadian Consulate Sponsored "Building Together - A Cross-Border Women Mentorship Program".
+Kate has also been involved as Planning Committee Chair for the Vancouver YWCA Women of Distinction Awards, and Active Mentor for Canada InfoNet (an organization supporting the needs of new immigrants to Canada).